ittigorn-tra/twitter-api-sample-project/README.md

 1. Clone project on to local machine
 2. Change directory to the project root
 3. Copy “local.env” file and rename it to “.env”
+4. Open the file `.env` and replace the value of `TWITTER_BEARER_TOKEN` to the one you’ve received from me (the project author)
-4. Set up conda environment
+5. Set up conda environment
     1. Change directory to the project root
     2. Execute command `conda env create -y -f setting_up/env_requirements/linux/conda.yml`
-5. Activate the conda environment by executing the following command `source activate anymind`
+6. Activate the conda environment by executing the following command `source activate anymind`
-6. Execute the following command to run the API `uvicorn app.main:app --port 8000`
+7. Execute the following command to run the API `uvicorn app.main:app --port 8000`
-7. API can be reached by calling “localhost:8000”
+8. API can be reached by calling “localhost:8000”

 ##### Notes